 5-HTP helps to “reduce the irregularities in sleep patterns” and encourages a deeper and more restful sleep

 If you are taking prescribed medicines for more than four weeks, you should not stop suddenly.
-Talk to your doctor about how to stop taking the medications gradually to minimize or avoid potentially dangerous withdrawal symptoms.
+Talk to your doctor about how to stop taking the medications gradually to avoid potentially dangerous withdrawal symptoms.

 This is why taking 5-HTP enhances the natural production of melatonin in the body without causing daytime drowsiness.